surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 - Infrastructural and Code Changes
   - Surge XT had a massive investment in our CMake and code layout, with the source being far more organized and our CMake files being way cleaner
   - Upgraded to C++17 on all platforms
+  - Surge XT can now run without the factory directory succesfully
   - Startup files (configuration.xml and windows.wt) are included as binaries in the plugin
   - Removed an unused dependency on `libmidifile`
-  - Remove enormous swaths of code which was unused in Surge XT, thanks to JUCE and other cleanups
+  - Remove enormous swaths of code which was unused in Surge, thanks to JUCE and other cleanups
   - Use constrained enumerations for user default settings
   - Deliver an RPM as well as a DEB on Linux
   - Clear CPU info available on the About screen, getting ready for optional AVX enhancements